Tennessee Valley Authority: Increasing power demand

 By the end of World War II, TVA had completed a 650 mi navigation channel the length of the Tennessee River and had become the nation's largest electricity supplier.
-Even so, the demand for electricity was outstripping TVA's capacity to produce power from hydroelectric dams, and so TVA began to construct additional coal-fired plants.
+Even so, the demand for electricity was outstripping TVA's capacity to produce power from hydroelectric dams, and so TVA began constructing additional coal-fired plants.
 Political interference kept TVA from securing additional federal appropriations to do so, so it sought the authority to issue bonds.
 Several of TVA's coal-fired plants, including Johnsonville, Widows Creek, Shawnee, Kingston, Gallatin, and John Sevier, began operations in the 1950s.
-In 1955 coal surpassed hydroelectricity as TVA's top generating source.
+In 1955, coal surpassed hydroelectricity as TVA's top generating source.
 On August 6, 1959, President Dwight D. Eisenhower signed into law an amendment to the TVA act, making the agency self-financing.
 During the 1950s, TVA's generating capacity nearly quadrupled.

 The 1960s were years of further unprecedented economic growth in the Tennessee Valley.
 Capacity growth during this time slowed, but ultimately increased 56% between 1960 and 1970.
 To handle a projected future increase in electrical consumption, TVA began constructing 500 kilovolt (kV) transmission lines, the first of which was placed into service on May 15, 1965.
 Electric rates were among the nation's lowest during this time and stayed low as TVA brought larger, more efficient generating units into service.
 Plants completed during this time included Paradise, Bull Run, and Nickajack Dam.
-Expecting the Valley's electric power needs to continue to grow, TVA began building nuclear power plants in 1966 as a new source of power.
-The following year, TVA began work on the construction of Tellico Dam, which had been initially conceived in the 1930s and would later become its most controversial project.
+Expecting the valley's electric power needs to continue to surge, TVA began building nuclear power plants in 1966.
+The following year, TVA began work on Tellico Dam, which was initially conceived in the 1930s and later became its most controversial project.